 Virginia Defamation Attorneys Protecting Clients’ Rights for Nearly 20 Years

-Handling libel and slander cases throughout Northern VA and Washington, D.C.
+Handling libel and slander cases throughout Northern VA.

 Our legal team is professional, experienced, and highly qualified.
 We understand that defamation can cause substantial financial and psychological damage.
 Our lawyers carefully examine every piece of evidence in your case and assist you in taking action against the person or party responsible for attacking your character.
 We have also successfully defended those improperly sued for defamation.

 What is defamation?

 Defamation includes both written false statements (libel) and oral false statements (slander).
 Virginia law does not treat oral and written false statements differently.
 They fall under the single category of defamation.
 A person accused of libel and slander may face Class 3 misdemeanor charges in addition to civil penalties and should consult with an experienced lawyer immediately.

 At The Leiser Law Firm, our attorneys have protected the rights and reputations of clients across Virginia since 2000.
 We have a thorough understanding of defamation and employment law and we can help you build a solid case.
 Following are the requirements for proving defamation:

 - Must be a false statement of fact rather than opinion — To have a claim for defamation, the statement at issue must be false.
 For this reason, statements of opinion can never be the subject of a defamation lawsuit.
 For example, “John Smith is a dishonest person” states an opinion and is too broad and general to be the subject of a defamation lawsuit.
 By contrast, “John Smith stole $10,000 from me” can be proved true or false.
 Therefore, if the statement that John stole $10,000 is false, then that statement could be the subject of a defamation claim.